-Enjoy reading presidential biographies, studying fifteenth-century Italian art, and running competitive 10Ks.
+► Enjoy reading presidential biographies, studying fifteenth-century Italian art, and running competitive 10Ks.

 You may include computer skills if these are real assets (that does not include Microsoft Office, as facility with this is pretty much expected of any MBA).
 You may include personal interests, but note that your political and religious affiliations may not appeal to everyone.
 (On the other hand, those are useful on a résumé if you are looking to work for the Republican National Committee or Catholic Charities.)
 Foreign language skills, including your degree of fluency, are almost always useful to note, particularly if the company to which you are applying needs someone who knows (for example) Brazilian Portuguese.
 On the other hand, fluency in Spanish is not interesting if your résumé states that you graduated from the University of Navarre-it's expected, so it's redundant, and besides, you're really a native speaker, then.
-Specifically, in no case should you note that you are fluent in the working language, it will only suggest that you may not be as fluent as you would like every-one to think.
+Specifically, in no case should you note that you are fluent in the working language of the country in which you are seeking a position-if you are from a country with a different working language, it will only suggest that you may not be as fluent as you would like everyone to think.
 For example, citing on your résumé that you are "fluent in English" as a Chinese student studying in the United States gives the reader the impression you are anything but fluent.